vladislav-gorovenko/challenge-6-ecommerce-product-page/README.md

+# e-Commerce Product Page

-# This is my solution to challenge by FrontendMentor: e-Commerce Product Page
+Welcome to my e-Commerce Product Page web app repository.
+This project is a solution to the e-Commerce Product Page web app challenge on [Frontend Mentor](https://www.frontendmentor.io).

-### Apart from making sure project looks the same as design files provided by Frontendmentor, I had to do the following:
+## The Challenge

+The challenge involved building an application that allowed users to:

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page